Penn 2022 Graduation A Success

 “It was really long but I got to sit next to my teacher, and it’s a good experience to have

-There were 17 valedictorians this year with a GPA of 4.37 on a 4.0 scale, the valedictorians were Parnasi Bandyopadhyay, Jason Kwok, Salem Fitwi, Shelley Shen, Amrita Kulkarni, Aisha Sirajuddin, Hala Ansari, Jeremiah (JR) Roach, Luca Nijim, Manaal Buchh, Saniya Zackariya, Matthew Zhang, Art Haines, Gurkirat Singh, Alexander Du, Nadia Ranginwala and Jedidiah Kim.
+There were 17 valedictorians this year with a GPA of 4.37 on a 4.0 scale.
+The valedictorians included Parnasi Bandyopadhyay, Jason Kwok, Salem Fitwi, Shelley Shen, Amrita Kulkarni, Aisha Sirajuddin, Hala Ansari, Jeremiah (JR) Roach, Luca Nijim, Manaal Buchh, Saniya Zackariya, Matthew Zhang, Art Haines, Gurkirat Singh, Alexander Du, Nadia Ranginwala and Jedidiah Kim.

 Sophomore Mahima Vinay also thought it was a good experience.
 She played the violin in the orchestra.